intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 ### What is Intel MPX?

-In August 2015, Intel released Memory Protection Extensions (Intel MPX).
+In August 2015, Intel Memory Protection Extensions (Intel MPX) became available as part of the Skylake microarchitecture.
-The goal of MPX is to provide an efficient protection against memory errors and attacks.
+The goal of MPX was to provide an efficient protection against memory errors and attacks.
 Here, by *memory errors*[^temporal] we understand errors that happen when a program reads from or writes to a different memory region than the one intended by the developer, e.g., buffer overflows and out-of-bounds accesses.
-*A memory attack* is a different view on the same problem---a scenario in which an adversary gains access to the region of memory not allowed for use.
+A *memory attack* is a different view on the same problem---a scenario in which an adversary gains access to the region of memory not allowed for use.

 Although a few protection mechanisms had already existed before MPX, they were mainly implemented in software and caused significant slowdowns of protected programs.
 MPX adds *hardware assistance* to memory protection and thus improves overall performance.